Elevate the power of your work

-Iron Mountain partners with Washington College to share the experiences of wartime civilians
+Discover our partnership with Washington College to uncover and share the experience of wartime civilians.

 As a young child in 1945, Virginia Mulligan was the daughter of a Maryland farmer, and lived a life far removed from the battlefields of World War II.
 Then one day four men arrived: German prisoners of war assigned to work on the farm.
 Suddenly, The War was literally in the Mulligans' back yard in Worton, MD, as the POWs helped the family bale hay, shuck corn, and chop wood, while Virginia's mother gave them meals.
 Virginia's older brother, who was serving in the military as a bombardier, returned from the war to discover his relatives on the home front living amicably alongside the "enemy."